- American Association of Naturopathic Physicians (naturopathic.org)

-I’m an avid soccer player and am heavily rooted in Bozeman’s soccer community.
-I play soccer year round, hold a national “D” coaching license with the United States Soccer Federation and have coached soccer to a variety of groups aged 12-17 years in Montana’s largest soccer academy for the last 9 years: the Bozeman Blitzz FC.
-Furthermore, I run an adult indoor soccer/futsal league for 7 months in the wintertime, captain two adult soccer teams during summertime, compete in an indoor turf league, and am head coach for Bozeman High School’s Lady Hawk’s sophomore soccer team in the fall for the last 4 years.
+I'm an avid soccer player and am heavily rooted in Bozeman's soccer community.
+I play soccer year round, hold a national "D" coaching license with the United States Soccer Federation and have coached soccer to a variety of groups aged 12-19 years in Montana's largest soccer academy for the last 10 years: the Bozeman SURF FC.
+Furthermore, I run an adult indoor soccer/futsal league for 7 months in the wintertime, captain two adult soccer teams during summertime, and compete in an indoor turf league.
+I have been head coach for Bozeman High School's Lady Hawk's sophomore soccer team for 4 years, and am the current Head Coach for Belgrade High School's Boys Varsity Soccer.
 Other activities include skiing, mountain biking, and rock climbing with my lovely wife and two cool kids.

 Having had the good fortune of traveling extensively throughout the world in my younger days, at least once if not twice a year I keep returning to one of most favorite places on earth found in the Canyonlands surrounding Moab, Utah.
 I love going to the area around Moab to rejuvenate, cleanse, and get closer to the divine found in the natural world.
 The desert of Utah is special, sacred, and healing to my soul.
 No matter how many times I frequent the area in my hippy style Volkswagen pop top camper, I simply can’t get enough of the beauty and ambience of the area.
 My favorite quote is from J.R.R.
 Tolkien who authored the Lord of the Rings trilogy and the Hobbit: "Not All Those Who Wander Are Lost."